tailwindcss vs @emotion/styled vs styled-components vs @material-ui/styles

 • @emotion/styled:

-@emotion/styled offers robust theming capabilities, allowing you to define global themes and access theme properties within your styled components.
-This makes it easy to maintain a consistent look and feel across your application.
+@emotion/styled offers robust theming support, allowing you to define a theme and access it within your styled components.
+It supports dynamic theming, making it easy to switch themes at runtime.

 • styled-components: